basobaso03/Excel-to-Insights/README.md

 ## 4. Tech Stack

-This section proves your technical capability by listing the specific tools and libraries you mastered for this project.

 This project is built using a modern, full-stack combination to demonstrate proficiency in both backend data processing (the engine) and frontend user experience (the interface).

 ## 5. How to Run Locally (Installation)
+Coming soon...

-This section, which should always be at the bottom, gives the hiring manager clear instructions for testing your script (or application) themselves.
+[//]: This section, which should always be at the bottom, gives the hiring manager clear instructions for testing your script (or application) themselves.

-To run this project locally, you will need two separate terminal windows—one for the Python backend and one for the React frontend.
+[//]: To run this project locally, you will need two separate terminal windows—one for the Python backend and one for the React frontend.

-You can now upload the included `sales_data.csv` to see the full analysis.
+[//]: You can now upload the included `sales_data.csv` to see the full analysis.